 Subtract one or two foods you won’t miss from your day and keep in a deal breaker, the only purpose of which is to make you happy.
-Obviously you have to cut back on a little something, so calories in < calories out.
+Obviously you have to cut back on a little something.
 Ask yourself, “What makes me most happy?”
 A glass of wine?
 Dark chocolate after dinner?
 Your daily Starbucks treat?
 An evening snack?
-You don’t have to cut out everything to lose weight.
 What foods do you live for and what can you live without?
 I live for a glass of wine with dinner, so that’s something that’s important for me to keep in my routine a few nights a week, but I can pretty easily go without dessert or an evening snack, so that’s the first thing I cut back on.
 Keeping in something that makes you happy means you won’t feel deprived, and we know that’s important!

-(Unless that’s your deal breaker!)
-To me, lower carb doesn’t mean never eating bread or forcing yourself to eat cauliflower rice or zucchini noodles.
+To me, focusing on protein and fat doesn’t mean carbs are evil, never eating bread, or forcing yourself to eat cauliflower rice or zucchini noodles.
 Again, you don’t want to feel deprived.
-But prioritizing meals lower in carbs and higher in protein and (good) fat will help you tone up.
-In the same mindset as my deal breaker point above, cut back on carbs you won’t miss (for me that’s a starchy side at dinner) and leave in the ones you need (oats at breakfast!).
-Cut your toast serving in half, have a salad instead of a sandwich at lunch, double up on veggies at dinner, choose a sweet potato instead of a refined-flour roll as a side, have a yogurt smoothie instead of cereal for breakfast, make bean or quinoa salad instead of pasta or potato salad for the potluck, snack on almonds instead of crackers.
+But prioritizing meals lower in carbs and higher in protein and (good) fat will help you feel full.
+In the same mindset as my deal breaker point above, cut swap out carbs you won’t miss (for me that’s a starchy side at dinner) and leave in the filling ones you need (oats at breakfast!).
+Have a salad instead of a sandwich at lunch, double up on veggies at dinner, choose a sweet potato instead of a refined-flour roll as a side, have a yogurt smoothie instead of cereal for breakfast, make bean or quinoa salad instead of pasta or potato salad for the potluck, snack on almonds instead of crackers.
 And always eat more real fresh food!
 Again, there’s absolutely nothing wrong with potato salad or a sandwich, but minimize them for a bit, and then enjoy them wholeheartedly when you do have them.

 Make some happy and healthy swaps.